Preparing Your Accounts Data Before Going Live on Navigator

 Why This Matters

-If your balances are loaded without invoice level detail, you will not be able to allocate payments and receipts properly in Navigator.
-This creates problems for:
+If balances are loaded without invoice-level detail, you will not be able to allocate payments and receipts correctly in Navigator.

 • Debtors and creditors reporting